rene78/address-balance-change-notifier/README.md

 # Address Balance Change Notifier
 This script monitors the balance of a Bitcoin address every 24 hours and triggers an email notification if the balance has changed in the last 2 days.
 This Node.js script has been written to work on Microsofts Functions-as-a-Service (FaaS) offering, specifically [Azure Functions Timer Trigger](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer).
-It shouldn't be a lot of work to rewrite it to work on a vanilla Node.js backend though.
-Just implement a setIntervall() method to call the function at specific time intervalls.
+Rewriting it for a vanilla Node.js backend shouldn't require much effort though.
+Just implement a ```setIntervall()``` method to call the function at specific time intervalls.

 # Configuration Variables
-To customize the functionality, you may adjust the following private variables in a local.settings.json file:
+To customize the functionality, you may adjust the following private variables in a ```local.settings.json``` file:

 - **"BTCAddressToMonitor":** Bitcoin address to monitor, e.g. `bc1q3vdf3np392k28hze3zjffk4mk2ka8z9r593jxn`
 - **"eMailHost":** Your email host, e.g. `smtp.office365.com`